-42 For measures designed to deal with the situation when inflation breaches a target threshold, see, for example, Bank of Japan, Policy Planning Office (2000), and Bernanke et al. (1999).
+^{40.} For measures designed to deal with the situation when inflation breaches a target threshold, see, for example, Bank of Japan, Policy Planning Office (2000) and Bernanke et al. (1999).

-desirable policy framework.
-A desirable policy framework would vary, depending on what kinds of communication measures are important in assuring accountability by showing a quantitative assessment of 'measured price stability,' while pursuing the 'sustainable price stability' as the primary objective for monetary policy.43
+It should be stressed that inflation targeting is not the only way to produce a desirable policy framework.
+A desirable policy framework would vary, depending on what kinds of communication measures are important in ensuring accountability by showing a quantitative assessment of "measured price stability," while pursuing the "sustainable price stability" as the primary objective for monetary policy.41

-From this viewpoint, the question as to what is a desirable style for the BOJ's monetary policy does not boil down to a question of whether inflation targeting should be adopted or not.44 The current policy framework adopted by the BOJ can be viewed as aiming at 'constrained discretion' by restricting complete discretion under open independence.
-In other words, this process is expected to lead to the achievement of consistency between 'measured price stability' and 'sustainable price stability,' by taking account of the characteristics of Japan's social and economic systems.45
+From this viewpoint, the question as to what is a desirable style for the BOJ's monetary policy does not boil down to a question of whether inflation targeting should be adopted or not.42 The current policy framework adopted by the BOJ can be viewed as aiming at "constrained discretion" by restricting complete discretion under open independence.
+In other words, this process is expected to lead to the achievement of consistency between "measured price stability" and "sustainable price stability," by taking account of the characteristics of Japan's social and economic systems.43